coolbutuseless/rmonocypher/README.md

 devtools::install_github("coolbutuseless/rmonocypher")
 ```

-## Save data to an encrypted file using a pass-phrase to access
+## Save data to an encrypted file

-- Data cannot be decrypted without the key
+- Data cannot be decrypted without the pass-phrase
 - Safe to save to shared folders

 ``` r